clintonb/wp-photography-base/README.md

 * flickr_photoset_id: ID of the photoset being displayed
 * zip_url: (optional) URL for the "Download All Images" link.
 This is only used on the client download page.
 I prefer to use [Flick and Share](http://www.flickandshare.com/) links.

+**Featured Image/Thumbnail**

+If you supply a flickr_photoset_id to a post or page, the photoset's primary image will be used as the featured image/thumbnail for the post/page.